Distributed Energy Efficient Channel Allocation: Appendix A: Bipartite Graph

-\lemma Let $G=(U,V,E)$ be bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
-Let $M(i)$ be a non maximal matching obtained by the algorithm in the $i$'th iteration and let $u_0\in U$ be a free vertex such that in the $i$'th iteration of the algorithm $n_{u_0}\subseteq D_l(i)$; then every augmenting path of $G$ on $M(i)$ starting from $u_0$ is at least of length $2l+1$.

-A well-known theorem by Berge \cite{berge1957two} states that if a bipartite graph $G$ contains a perfect matching there exists an augmenting path in $G$ with respect to any non maximal matching $M$. \theorem\cite{berge1957two} Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
-If $G$ contains a perfect matching there exists an augmenting path in $G$ for any partial matching $M$.
+\begin{other_theorems}[Berge \cite{berge1957two}] Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
+If $G$ contains a perfect matching there exists an augmenting path in $G$ for any partial matching $M$. \end{other_theorems} Using the above theorem and Lemma \ref{lemma_max_h}, we have the following results:

-We now use the above theorem and lemma \ref{lemma_max_h} to prove the following lemma: \lemma Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
-If $G$ contains a perfect matching and for any non-perfect matching $M\subseteq E$ there exists an augmenting path of length at most $2l+1$, then for each free vertex $u\in U$ and a partial matching $M(i)$ obtained by the algorithm in the $i$th iteration there exists at least one neighbor $j\in n_u$ such that $h_j(i)\leq l$ on each iteration of the algorithm.

-\lemma Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
-If $G$ contains a perfect matching and for any non-perfect matching $M\subseteq E$ there exists an augmenting path of length at most $2l+1$, then for every $v\in V$ at each iteration of the algorithm until the algorithm terminates \beq h_v(i)\leq l+1 ,\forall i,v\in V \eeq
+\begin{my_lemma} Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
+If $G$ contains a perfect matching and for any non-perfect matching $M\subseteq E$ there exists an augmenting path of length at most $2l+1$, then for every $v\in V$ at each iteration of the algorithm until the algorithm terminates \beq h_v(i)\leq l+1 ,\forall i,v\in V \eeq \end{my_lemma} \begin{my_lemma} Let $G=(U,V,E)$ be a bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
+If $G$ contains a perfect matching and $T$ be the number of iterations until the algorithm terminates then \beq T\leq N(N-1) \eeq \end{my_lemma}